ricardohsilva/free-agent__ngrx-weather/README.md

 )
 ```

-When you dispatch an Action, NgRx is going to run a switch function.
+When you dispatch an Action, NgRx is going to run a Switch Statement.
 Selecting the right reducer for the dispatched Action.

 Example: If you call the dispatch method as `getLocationsStart`, Ngrx is going select the following Reducer: